C Peter Nottle2011

 If you would like to join the choir then please complete the form on our contact page

-We would like to hear from you, particularly if you are a Tenor or a Bass, but we even like the odd Alto (and most of ours are very odd), and Sopranos, we do have a red carpet laid out for ours, so don't worry.
+We would like to hear from you, particularly if you are a Soprano,(we do have a red carpet laid out for you so don't worry), or a Tenor .

 As we say we are an all comers choir, you do not have to audition to join us!